open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 > The GM has the creatures’ statistics.

-***At Higher Levels.*** When you cast this spell using certain higher-­‐‑level spell slots, you choose one of the summoning options above, and more creatures appear: twice as many with a 6th-­‐‑level slot and three times as many with an 8th-­‐‑level slot.
+***At Higher Levels.*** When you cast this spell using certain higher-­level spell slots, you choose one of the summoning options above, and more creatures appear: twice as many with a 6th-­level slot and three times as many with an 8th-­level slot.

 #### Contact Other Plane

-> *5th-­‐‑level divination (ritual)*
+> *5th-­level divination (ritual)*
 >
 > **Casting Time:** 1 minute **Range:** Self **Components:** V
 > **Duration:** 1 minute

-You mentally contact a demigod, the spirit of a long-­‐‑ dead sage, or some other mysterious entity from
+You mentally contact a demigod, the spirit of a long-­ dead sage, or some other mysterious entity from

 another plane.
 Contacting this extraplanar intelligence can strain or